David Casinos: Athletics

 He was the flag bearer for the Spanish team at the 2008 Games.

+Personal life

-Maestre was guide for Casinos at the 2004 Summer Paralympics.
+Cella Maestre became a guide for Casinos for the 2004 Summer Paralympics.
 At the time, they were dating and broke Paralympic taboo by sharing a room together in the Paralympic village.
-Maestre was a guide at the 2008 Summer Paralympics in athletics for Casinos, where they won a gold medal.
+Maestre was also a guide for Casinos at the 2008 Summer Paralympics in athletics, where they won a gold medal.